computersarecool/dsa_opengl_examples/README.md

 #### texture
 This loads an image in the S3TC format

 It checks to make sure it is compressed and gets the compressed size

 #### texture_array
-This loads a jpeg image and stores it in the S3TC compressed format It checks that it is compressed and gets the compressed size
+This loads a jpeg image and stores it in the S3TC compressed format

+It checks that it is compressed and gets the compressed size

 #### tesselation
 This compares the various tesselation spacing options

 Interactivity: The up arrow increases tesselation, down arrow decreases tesselationThis compares the var

 #### tesselation_displacement_map
-This uses a displacment map to offset vertices and tesselation This uses an instanced quad with vertices embedded in the shader (there are no vertex attributes)
+This uses a displacment map to offset vertices and tesselation

+This uses an instanced quad with vertices embedded in the shader (there are no vertex attributes)

 Interactivity: `w` key toggles showing wireframeThis uses a displacment map to offset vertices and tesselation

 #### transform_feedback
-This calculates the square root of some values and reads it back with transform feedback There is no graphical outputNo image is output
+This calculates the square root of some values and reads it back with transform feedback

+There is no graphical output

 #### geometry_shader
 This is a pass through geometry shader